Spiritan Division of Academic Programs

 1. You will make successful college transitions when you learn to adapt to new environments and new situations-like having a different schedule each weekday, having a roommate for the first time, balancing social, personal and academic responsibilities, and taking care of such things as your own checking account or making and keeping your own appointments.
 The Gussin Spiritan Division is here to help you as you learn to make these and other transitions.

 2. Solid college transitions require solid academic skills, too.
 There are many academic skills necessary for college success with reading, studying, writing, editing, and critical thinking as the most important ones.

-3. Your success is the Division's goal, and to that end you will have high quality academic support should problems arise.
+3. Your success is the Division's goal, and to that end you will have high-quality academic support should problems arise.

-4. The Gussin Spiritan Division faculty and staff will support you through successful completion of our first-year 33-credit curriculum and help you successfully transition to your sophomore year.
+4. The Gussin Spiritan Division faculty and staff will support you through the successful completion of our first-year 33-credit curriculum and help you successfully transition to your sophomore year.
 The Division holds various transfer relationships with the College and the schools that will be discussed with you spring semester of your freshman year.
 Your school of choice may have specific academic requirements that you must meet to be admitted.
 So, make sure you know what those requirements are and work to achieve them so you can make a successful transfer.

 5. The credits you earn in the Division will apply to your degree program in whatever school you enroll, either as core or elective courses.
 Core courses are those that all students, regardless of school or major, must complete.

 6. The solid transitions you make while in the Division will be the foundation for your success.